amiaopensource/amia-elections/amia_governance_recommendations.md

 It is recommended that the mandate language of both is changes to `shall` and that both reference a minimum of 3 members.

+## Bylaws.
+Election Time Constraints

+Several sections of the Bylaws, such as Article III §6(m)(i) reference time obligations based upon "the data of the election".
+The requirements should be clarified to reference either start and/or end of the elections as recent tendency is for long, open elections rather than elections occuring within a single day at a meeting.